-The soon-to-be-dedicated James Earl Jones Theatre, formerly the Cort Theatre, was built in 1912 and is a landmark requiring improvements to perform to current patron and production standards.
-Through the ULURP process, the Shubert Organization was able to acquire additional property to house these upgrades.
-Kostow Greenwood Architects designed a new annex that creates a dialogue between the existing historic theatre and the contemporary addition.
-The annex becomes a new architectural gem while still highlighting the features of the existing theatre.
-The James Earl Jones Theatre Annex aims to revitalize the theatre experience through enhanced patron spaces and expanded back-of-house spaces.
+The newly dedicated James Earl Jones Theatre, formerly the Cort Theatre, was built in 1912 and is a landmark recently improved to perform to current patron and production standards.
+The Shubert Organization engaged Kostow Greenwood Architects to design a new Annex that creates a dialogue between the existing historic theatre and the contemporary addition.
+The Annex becomes a new architectural gem while still highlighting the features of the existing theatre.
+The award-winning James Earl Jones Theatre Annex revitalizes the theatre experience through enhanced patron spaces and expanded back-of-house spaces.

 The central design concept implemented moments of visual connection to the historic theatre.
 The feature stair creates a link among the three lounges where patrons can also get a glimpse of the facade of the historic theatre.
 The new lounges, bars, accessible restrooms will be a highlight for patron experience, while new backstage dressing rooms and rehearsal space will improve the theatre's production capabilities.